ILLIXR/ILLIXR/README.md

 ## Acknowledgements

-Muhammad Huzaifa led the development of ILLIXR in [Sarita Adve’s research group][9]
+The ILLIXR project started in [Sarita Adve’s research group][9],
-    at the University of Illinois at Urbana-Champaign.
+    co-led by PhD candidate Muhammad Huzaifa, at the University of Illinois at Urbana-Champaign.
 Other major contributors include
     Rishi Desai,
     Samuel Grayson,